merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

                           -T 2
 ```

 A few things happen when you generate a {% include ARTIFACT name="contigs-db" %}.
 First, all DNA sequences are stored in that databases.
-You can retrieve it using the command {% include PROGRAM name="anvi-export-contigs" %}.
-Second, anvi'o uses [pyrodigal-gv](https://github.com/althonos/pyrodigal-gv) to identify open-reading frames.
+You can retrieve the sequences in FASTA format by using the command {% include PROGRAM name="anvi-export-contigs" %}.
+Second, anvi'o uses [pyrodigal-gv](https://github.com/althonos/pyrodigal-gv) to identify open-reading frames (also referred to as 'gene calls').
 Pyrodigal-gv is a python implementation of [Prodigal](https://doi.org/10.1186/1471-2105-11-119) with some additional metagenomic models for giant viruses and viruses with alternative genetic codes (see [Camargo et al.](https://doi.org/10.1038/s41587-023-01953-y)).

-In addition to identifying open-reading frames, anvi'o will predict the amino-acid sequence associated with the gene-calls and store it in that newly made database.
-You can use the command {% include PROGRAM name="anvi-export-gene-calls" %} to export the gene calls, and the amino-acid sequence for each open-reading frame identified by Pyrodigal-gv.
+In addition to identifying open-reading frames, anvi'o will predict the amino acid sequence associated with each gene call and store it in that newly made database.
+If you need to get this information out of the database, you can use the command {% include PROGRAM name="anvi-export-gene-calls" %} to export the gene calls, and the amino acid sequence for each open-reading frame identified by pyrodigal-gv.

-The command {% include PROGRAM name="anvi-gen-contigs-database" %} also computes the tetra-nucleotide frequency for each contigs.
+The command {% include PROGRAM name="anvi-gen-contigs-database" %} also computes the tetra-nucleotide frequency for each contig.
 To learn more about what it is, check the vocabulary page about [tetra-nucleotide frequency](https://anvio.org/vocabulary/#tetra-nucleotide-frequency).

 ### Annotate single-copy core genes and Ribosomal RNAs

-There is a command called {% include PROGRAM name="anvi-run-hmms" %}, which let you use an Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)) to annotated the genes in a {% include ARTIFACT name="contigs-db" %} and store that annotation directly back into the database.
+There is a command called {% include PROGRAM name="anvi-run-hmms" %}, which let you use Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)) to annotate the genes in a {% include ARTIFACT name="contigs-db" %} and store that annotation directly back into the database.
-The anvi'o code base comes with an integrated set of default {% include ARTIFACT name="hmm-source" %}.
+The anvi'o code base comes with an integrated set of default {% include ARTIFACT name="hmm-source" text="HMM sources" %}.
 They include models for 6 Ribosomal RNAs (16S, 23S, 5S, 18S, 28S, and 12S).
-They also include three set of [single-copy core genes](https://anvio.org/vocabulary/#single-copy-core-gene-scg), named `Bacteria_71`, `Archaea_76` and `Protista_83`.
-The first two collection for Bacteria and Archaea are collections that anvi’o developers curated by taking [Mike Lee’s](https://twitter.com/AstrobioMike) bacterial single-copy core gene collection first released in [GToTree](https://academic.oup.com/bioinformatics/article/35/20/4162/5378708), which is an easy-to-use phylogenomics workflow.
-`Protista_83` is [a curated collection](http://merenlab.org/delmont-euk-scgs) of [BUSCO](https://busco.ezlab.org/) by [Tom Delmont](https://twitter.com/tomodelmont).
-These set of HMMs are used in anvi'o to compute the estimated completeness and redundancy of a genome.
+They also include three sets of [single-copy core genes](https://anvio.org/vocabulary/#single-copy-core-gene-scg), named `Bacteria_71`, `Archaea_76` and `Protista_83`.
+The first two, `Bacteria_71` and `Archaea_76`, are collections of bacterial and archaeal single-copy core genes (SCGs) curated from [Mike Lee’s](https://twitter.com/AstrobioMike) SCG collections first released in [GToTree](https://academic.oup.com/bioinformatics/article/35/20/4162/5378708), which is an easy-to-use phylogenomics workflow. `Protista_83` is [a curated collection](http://merenlab.org/delmont-euk-scgs) of [BUSCO](https://busco.ezlab.org/) SCGs made by [Tom Delmont](https://twitter.com/tomodelmont).
+These sets of HMMs are used in anvi'o to compute the estimated completeness and redundancy of a genome.

 To annotate our {% include ARTIFACT name="contigs-db" %} with these HHMs, we can simply run {% include PROGRAM name="anvi-run-hmms" %} like this: